nautobot/nautobot-app-golden-config/docs/user/faq.md

 ## _Is it safe to store backup configurations in Git?
 My security team has concerns._

 This question comes up regularly, so it is worth addressing the design directly.
 Backup configurations are stored in a Git repository; there is no alternative backup backend, and adding one is not in scope.
+Note that "Git" here means the version-control system, not a specific hosted service such as GitHub or GitLab.
+You can run your own Git server entirely inside your infrastructure, giving you full control over access, including allowing no external access at all.
 The right conversation is therefore not "Git versus something else," but how the repository is hosted, who can read it, and how sensitive content is handled before it is committed.

 A few points worth understanding before the discussion: